 Current VUFP scholars

-VUFP scholars following a two year Master’s programme do not need to re-apply for the VUFP scholarship for the second year.
+VUFP scholars enrolled in a two years Master’s programme do not need to re-apply for the VUFP scholarship for the second year.
 The VUFP scholar will be nominated for a second year provided that he or she has obtained at least 80% of all ECTS.
-VUFP candidates will receive an e-mail from the Central scholarships committee on or around the 1 July 2017 a confirming the extension of the VUFP scholarship.
+VUFP candidates will receive an e-mail from the Central Scholarships Committee on or around 1 July 2017 confirming the extension of the VUFP scholarship.
 Students who have not achieved sufficient study results will be informed that they will not be offered the VUFP scholarship for the next academic year, unless there are clear reasons why the results were lower than average.

 An interested party that does not agree with the decision of the scholarship committee, may file a written complaint to VUFP@vu.nl.
 Complaints regarding the application procedure (not the results!) should be addressed to the student ombudsman by e-mail and must include: